 We fit models by first splitting the data into separate training and testing datasets, consisting of 70% and 30% of the full dataset, respectively.
-We then tuned the model hyperparameters (the number of trees and minimum node size) on the training dataset using a 10-fold cross-validation approach.
+We then tuned the model hyperparameters (the number of variables to try at each split, number of trees, and minimum node size) on the training dataset using a 10-fold cross-validation approach.
 We selected the hyperparameters that maximized the area under the receiver operation curve (AUC) statistic, which quantifies the performance of a classifier by comparing the false positive and true positive rates.
 After fitting the final model on the training data, we then assessed model performance by quantifying the model’s ability to correctly predict outbreak occurrence in the testing data using the AUC statistic.
 To assess the contribution of each variable to overall model fit, we calculated the permutation importance, which measures the change in prediction error that occurs when the focal variable is randomly permutated (Breiman 2001).
 Finally, we used accumulated local effects (ALE) plots to assess the relationship between each predictor variable and the probability of outbreak occurrence.
-Models were fit in R (R Core Team 2022)(r_core_team_r:_2022?) using the Tidymodels package (Kuhn and Wickham 2020)(Wright et al. 2020)(kuhn_tidymodels_2020?) and ALE plots were constructed using the ALEPlot package (Apley 2018).
+Models were fit in R (R Core Team 2022) using the Tidymodels (Kuhn and Wickham 2020) and ranger (Wright et al. 2020) packages.
+ALE plots were constructed using the ALEPlot package (Apley 2018).

 Understanding how community diversity influences interactions between bark beetles and their hosts

 To determine if stand conditions suitable for outbreaks of multiple bark beetle species commonly co-occur, we used output from the RF models.
-Specifically(Youden 1950), we assumed that each host species was susceptible to outbreak when the predicted probability of occurrence was greater than 0.5.
-We then tabulated the number of plots susceptible to outbreaks of multiple bark beetle species.
-We compare theses values with the number of plots where multiple hosts were present.
+We assumed that each host species was susceptible to outbreak when the predicted probability of occurrence was greater than 0.33, We first selected the threshold for predicting the presence/absence of outbreak that optimized Youden’s J statistic, a performance diagist (Youden 1950) , We then tabulated the number of plots susceptible to outbreaks of multiple bark beetle species and compared theses values to the number of plots where multiple hosts were present.

-(Bentz et al. 2010)To determine if the proportion of plots with susceptible host(s) that were affected by a bark beetle outbreak of any species varied with the number or identity of susceptible hosts present, we used a multiple group proportion test.
+To determine if the proportion of plots with susceptible host(s) that were affected by a bark beetle outbreak of any species varied with the number or identity of susceptible hosts present, we used a multiple group proportion test.
 Given a significant difference, we then used pairwise proportion tests to determine if significant differences existed between groups.
 Next to understand if the severity of bark beetle activity varied with the number or identity of hosts present, we used a Krusksal-Wallace rank sum test, followed by a Dunn’s test of multiple comparisons to assess pairwise differences.

 To understand the contribution of each bark beetle species to the cumulative probability of outbreak occurrence, we calculated the proportion of plots affected by an outbreak of each bark beetle species within plots where the corresponding host was susceptible.
 We then used proportion tests to determine if the probability of outbreaks of each bark beetle species differed.
 Then we used a Wilcox test to determine if the severity of bark beetle activity attributed to each bark beetle species differed given an outbreak and a susceptible host.